oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

        ```

 # Installation using the Ubuntu terminal on Windows 10

+**These instructions are not u-to-date with Python 3 yet, the should be changed soon.**

 _These notes were kindly contributed by **@varun-tandon** on 18 Feb 2019.
 They were last tested successfully by **@BenHenning** on Sep 2019.
 They get Oppia working in a virtual environment on Windows, but with the caveat that the backend tests do not run in the virtual environment.
 We are still looking for a fix for this._